 If you call fprintf() on a stream that you have not already sent output to, the library calls malloc() internally to create a buffer for the stream.
-If this happens in the middle of a call to \\heapvalid(), the heap might be corrupted.
-You must therefore ensure you have already sent some output to stderr.
-The example code fails if you have not already written to the stream.
+If the malloc() happens in the middle of a call to \\\\heapvalid(), the heap might be corrupted.
+Therefore you must ensure you have already sent some output to the stream used (in this example stderr).

-This function is not part of the C library standard, but the ARM C library supports it as an extension.
+This function is not part of the C library standard, but the Arm C library supports it as an extension.